12 Most Effective Time Management Techniques to Increase Productivity

 No one loves that, so eliminate as many distractions as possible.
 Turn off your cell phone to avoid pop-up messages and social media, find a comfortable place away from noises and talkative colleagues, and consider using the Pomodoro technique.

-Could a simple kitchen timer in the shape of a tomato make a MASSIVE difference in organizing your daily routine?
+Could a simple kitchen timer in the shape of tomato make a MASSIVE difference in organizing your daily routine?

 While eliminating distracting factors helps you concentrate, we do recommend reaching out and communicating when it can save you some time and brain overload.
 One well-formed question to the right person can save you hours of work or scrolling through the internet in search of the answer!